MohamadOsama17/MohamadOsama17/README.md

 The success of the application is very important to me because it will be one of the lines of my book of successes.

 - 🔭 I’m currently working on mobile app development using Flutter framework
-- 📘 I’m currently learning web development
+- 📘 I’m currently learning web development (MERN stack)
 - 💬 Ask me about Flutter
 - 📱 How to reach me: +972594305019
 <!--